lithikacse24-lab/Lithika-ToDoListApp/README.md

 🔗 **Website:** https://lithikacse24-lab.github.io/Lithika-ToDoListApp/
 >Deployment : Hosted using **Github Pages**

-## 📌 Project Overview

-The To-Do List Web App is designed to improve productivity by allowing users to keep track of their tasks in a clean and interactive interface.
-The application works seamlessly across desktop and mobile devices, ensuring a smooth user experience.

 ## 🚀 Features
 - ➕ Add new tasks
 - ✔️ Mark tasks as completed